JonathanSecondGithub/HUAWEI-HCIA/README.md

 ![alt text](http://url/to/img.png)

 The following are the basic commands:
-- The ==system-view== command enables you to enter the system view from the user view.
+- The `system-view` command enables you to enter the system view from the user view.
-- ==very important words==

-- The **sysname** command sets the device host name.
+- The `sysname` command sets the device host name.

-- The **interface GigabitEthernet 0/0/1** command specifies the type and number of the interface from which the current interface is isolated unidirectionally for example in this case the interface type is *GigabitEthernet* and its number is *0/0/1*.
+- The `interface GigabitEthernet 0/0/1` command specifies the type and number of the interface from which the current interface is isolated unidirectionally for example in this case the interface type is *GigabitEthernet* and its number is *0/0/1*.

-- **?**
+- `?`
-- Enter a question mark (?) in any command view to obtain all the commands and their simple descriptions.
+Enter a question mark (?) in any command view to obtain all the commands and their simple descriptions.
-- Enter some keywords of a command and a question mark (?) separated by a space.
-All keywords associated with this command, as well as simple descriptions, are displayed.
-- an output of *<cr>* indicates that there is no keyword or parameter in this position.
+Enter some keywords of a command and a question mark (?) separated by a space.
+All keywords associated with this command, as well as simple descriptions, are displayed. an output of *<cr>* indicates that there is no keyword or parameter in this position.
 You can press Enter to run this command.

-- The **dis this**
+- The `dis this`
 -display current-configuration
 -quit
 -undo